YDK-Solutions/ydk/README.md

 # System requirements

 Please follow the below instructions to install the system requirements before installing YDK-Py/YDK-Cpp/YDK-Go.
 **Please note**.
 If you are using the latest ydk-gen master branch code, you may not be able to use prebuilt libraries and packages.
-In this case you you need to build all the components [from source](#second-step-generate-and-install-the-core) after installing the below requirements:
+In this case you need to build all the components [from source](#second-step-generate-and-install-the-core) after installing the below requirements:

 ## Linux
 ### Ubuntu (Debian-based)